Nonprofit Net Assets: What They Are and Why They Matter

 What Are Nonprofit Net Assets?

 Net assets are a more accurate measure of your nonprofit’s financial position than total assets because they reflect your obligations and commitments to external parties as well as your organization’s wealth.
-Reporting your net assets allows you to be more transparent with donors and stakeholders about your nonprofit’s financial situation and make more informed decisions about how to allocate available funds at your organization.
+Reporting your net assets allows you to be more transparent with donors and stakeholders about your nonprofit’s financial situation and make informed decisions about how to allocate available funds at your organization.

 In a nonprofit context, “net assets” and “equity” refer to the same concept: the amount of available financial resources under the organization’s control.
-Your nonprofit’s net assets demonstrate its equity, or the ownership interest it has in its financial resources.
+Your nonprofit’s net assets demonstrate its equity, or the ownership interest it has in financial resources.
 The main difference between the terms is semantic: nonprofits tend to use “net assets” more often, while for-profit organizations use “equity.”

-Types of Nonprofit Net Assets
+What Are the Different Types of Nonprofit Net Assets?

 Let’s look at the three types of nonprofit net assets—unrestricted, permanently restricted, and temporarily restricted—in more detail.